crowds-cure/cancer/README.md

 - remember username in localStorage for easier re-login
 - include slice UID with measurement
 - investigate why scrolling is not working on iPad - works with 3 finger scrolling
+- livereload is timing out on the real site: Fix or Remove
+- see if we can save a screenshot with measurement document - Steve
+- add ability to skip the case (e.g. when there is no tumor)